 I was an English Writing major in college, so classic literature is close to my heart.
 I often acquire books that are part of special editions collections, which I can then use in decorating with books around my home.

 While I do try not to collect too many copies of the same book, it does happen on occasion.
-I several versions of Jane Eyre, and both a new and vintage copy of Cranford.
+I have several versions of Jane Eyre, and both a new and vintage copy of Cranford.

 Decorating With Books